droganaida/niagara-trailing-system-chaos-destruction-guide/README.md

-# Niagara Trailing System for Chaos Destruction
+# Niagara Trailing System for Chaos Destruction | Unreal Engine 5.5

 This is a quick reference guide based on the tutorial by SARKAMARI:
 **[Chaos Destruction | Complete Guide Part 3 (Niagara Integration)](https://www.youtube.com/watch?v=u3hSFnBQpBM)**